 The designs presented by architects – who travelled the world to design the impressive Wintec library in Hamilton – show St Paul’s Collegiate School’s new Hornsby Learning Hub located in the ‘heart’ of the school.

 This state-of-the-art learning facility will challenge the old traditional perceptions of a library.
-It will provide a flexible learning centre that will engage students to become discerning readers and critical information researcher for their learning, vocational, personal, recreational, social and cultural growth.
+It will provide a flexible learning centre that will engage students to become discerning readers and critical information researchers for their learning, vocational, personal, recreational, social and cultural growth.

 With spaces for group work and collaborative learning opportunities, open seven days a week, during and after school, the Hornsby Learning Hub will provide a well-resourced space for quiet, independent learning and creative space for students to work together.